Awakenings

 Opening Our Eyes to the World Around Us

 Dive deeper into the current context and relevance of each opera with art-centered community conversations that challenge tradition, question social narratives, and invite varied perspectives.
-Awakenings panels include members of the community working in the fields and topics beings discussed, members of the production team for Kentucky Opera, and may include performances by featured artists.
+Awakenings panels include artists, academics, government, and/or business leaders of our community.

-Awakenings events are free and open to all.
+Awakenings events are free admission, and everyone is welcome.

 How do the people around us influence the way we see ourselves?